Overlord II: Development

 Overlord II was announced on 13 August 2008 for the PC, Xbox 360 and PlayStation 3.
 It was announced at the same time as the Nintendo spin-offs Overlord: Dark Legend and Overlord: Minions.
 According to Lennart Sas, director and Overlord lead at Triumph Studios, the intention for Overlord II was "massively increases the scope of the original concept", already advertising promotional screenshots displaying the new features, such as the minions ability to ride mounted creatures.
 According to Sas, the reason behind the sequel was due to the "massive amount creative opportunity remaining in the concept" with "an improved game engine with high production values", mostly to increase the overall scope and "epic feel", such as the inclusion of large scale battles and the use of war machines and ships.
 Furthermore, the developers wanted to fine-tune aspects from the original like an on screen mini-map interference while retaining the basic gameplay element.
 As with the original Overlord, Sas did admit influence from similar games that allowed players take the role of a character with control over other units such as Pikmin while also mentioning much of the differentiating style being a different experience.
-There were changes to the gameplay in order to suit the game's personality such as the Neatherworld replacing the Dark Tower, being "much more alive with minion culture" and expanding the strategy elements being "important [to] expanded what the minions can do.
+There were changes to the gameplay in order to suit the game's personality such as the Netherworld replacing the Dark Tower, being "much more alive with minion culture" and expanding the strategy elements being "important [to] expanded what the minions can do.
 Overlord is all about the minions.
 Rather than adding more base minion types (which would make controls more difficult and blur the lines between the minions), the four races are now stronger, more destructive and funnier than before."
 The choice system was improved over the first due to some complaints the Overlord could do good deeds over evil ones.
 Instead, this was replaced with the "Dominate or Destroy" structure instead.